rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

 Node-Red provides the user interface too.
 The Node-red Dashboard can be accessed via a browser at address: `http://<ip-address>:1880/ui`\
 The dashboard provides:
-  -  A Slider to control the speed of the speedmotor and stop button
+  -  A Slider to preset the speed of the speedmotor and ON/SET and STOP buttons to control the Speedmotor
   -  Incline + and Incline - buttons to control the Incline motor and a stop button
   -  Indication that the incline motor is running